SymfonyCasts/lemon-squeezy/sfcasts/testing-webhooks.md

 If we take a look at the request parser... *yep*.
 We added this `verifySignature()` method to *prevent* unauthorized requests to the endpoint, but now *we're* the ones trying to send a fake request there.
 How the turns have tabled!

-We could skip the signature check here *completely* by injecting the Symfony environment, adding `if ($this-env === 'test')`, and simply returning.
+We could skip the signature check here *completely* by injecting the Symfony environment, adding `if ($this->env === 'test')`, and simply returning.
 But I don't like this workaround.
 A *better* solution would be to *sign* the requests in your test so they appear to be legitimate.

 Copy this hash line, paste before the request call, and for the payload, use our `$json` variable.
 For the secret, let's use `$_ENV['LEMON_SQUEEZY_SIGNING_SECRET']`.
 Then, pass this `$hash` to the *fifth* `request()` method argument.
 Inside the array, add `['HTTP_X-Signature' => $hash]`, and Symfony will convert that into a header.